 Today I have the privilege of sharing another personal story.
 If you’ve been reading gfe for a while, you know that I am passionate about sharing personal stories of diagnosis and recovery.
 It’s often when individuals hear personal stories of celiac or non-celiac gluten sensitivity that it “clicks” that they, too, have the same issues.
 We can diligently read a listing of symptoms and perhaps nod our head a time or two, but we can also be quick to dismiss the possibility if we don’t have all of the symptoms listed.
 And most of us who are gluten free (after suffering from symptoms of gluten issues for years) know that gluten affects everyone differently.
 There is truly no “One Size Fits All” when it comes to how gluten affects us, so it helps to hear many stories to recognize that we may, in fact, have celiac or non-celiac gluten sensitivity.
 The story I’m sharing today is that of Dr. Delise Dickard.
 Delise is a long-time friend and also a member of my support group.
 In a relatively short amount of time, Delise has become a relentless advocate for awareness on celiac/non-celiac gluten issues.
-She recently participated in the Gluten-Free Labeling Summit in Washington, D.C., and met Dr. Alessio Fasano, director of the University of Maryland’s Center for Celiac Research, in person there.
-Delise had previously interviewed Dr. Fasano as part of an excellent article she wrote on gluten sensitivity prior to the Summit.
+She recently participated in the Gluten-Free Labeling Summit in Washington, D.C., and met Dr. Alessio Fasano, director of the Center for Celiac Research (now housed at MassGeneral Hospital for Children), in person there.
+Delise had previously interviewed Dr. Fasano as part of an excellent article she wrote on gluten sensitivity for our local newspaper prior to the Summit.
 I applaud Delise for all her efforts and think you’ll very much appreciate her story.
 You can read a little more about Delise in her bio before her story.

 Dr. Delise B. Dickard, is a psychotherapist in private practice.
 She is Founder and Director of Riverside Counseling.
 In addition to her doctoral degree in Counseling Psychology, she has earned a Masters Degree from Harvard University in dramatic arts and is an award-winning playwright.
 She is also a mental health columnist for our local paper, The Free Lance Star.
 Her latest passion is writing about the perils and delights of learning to live gluten free.